matplotlib/matplotlib/doc/api/api_changes.rst

 Changes in 1.3.x
 ================

+* Fixed a bug in setting the position for the right/top spine with data position type.
+Previously, it would draw the right or top spine at +1 data offset.

 * In :class:`~matplotlib.patches.FancyArrow`, the default arrow head width, ``head_width``, has been made larger to produce a visible arrow head.
 The new value of this kwarg is ``head_width = 20 * width``.